 Your first step towards a successful holiday season is to revisit your current and potential customers.
 Send out a catalog of your products and services.
 This way, anyone on your existing mailing list will know exactly what you’re offering for the holidays and keep your products in mind when looking for gifts.

-The important thing is to send out your email before anyone else; a week or two before the holiday season begins will prevent blending in with the flood of emails your customers will be receiving in the weeks to come.
-Additionally, this gives your customers a reason to shop with you at a time where discounts run rampant giving you that extra momentum to edge out your competition.
-With emails the key is to be memorable.
+The important thing is to send out your email before other companies; a week or two before the holiday season begins will prevent blending in with the flood of emails your customers will be receiving in the weeks to come.
+Additionally, this gives your customers a reason to shop with you at a time where discounts run rampant, giving you that extra momentum to edge out your competition.

 Give your customers something easy to look at and even easier to access.
-Show off your new gadgets, or your services on offer in a visual way.
-Be sure to recommend deals that fit tight budgets, average budgets, and of course the prized extravagant one so you reach every type of buyer.
-If your business works with a certain demographic or age group, be sure to keep these in mind when you’re creating videos.
-For example, millennials would much rather see a creative piece rather than a sales pitch.
+Show off your new gadgets and services in a visual way.
+Be sure to recommend deals that fit every kind of budget, so that you reach every type of buyer.
+If your business works with a certain demographic, be sure to keep them in mind when creating your video.
+For example, millennials would much rather see a creatively done visual story than a cheesy sales pitch.

-If there was ever a time to jump onto social media, this would be it.
-Regardless of your target demographic, you’re likely to find them on platforms like Facebook, Twitter, and Instagram.
-The key is finding the right one through trial and error.
+If there was ever a time to jump on social media, the holidays are it.
+Regardless of your target demographic, you’re likely to find customers on platforms like Facebook, YouTube, and Instagram.
+The key is finding the right platform.
 If you don’t already have a social media page, don’t fret; use this opportunity to promote your online presence.
 Include a card prompting purchasers to visit you on social media or to share their purchases with a particular hashtag.

 If you post or tweet out some form of promotional content, make sure you’re online to answer any questions!
 Many brands think their social media efforts stop at posting, but that’s only half the job.
-Social media is an interactive platform that has allowed brands and companies to access their customers like never before, which makes the interaction a key determinant of success across social media platforms.
+Social media is an interactive platform that has allowed brands and companies to access their customers like never before, which makes engagement a key determinant of success across social media platforms.